-Another 21 words(2 lines of text) are included under the topic Early Haga Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Haga Notables in all our PDF Extended History products and printed products wherever possible.

 The New World beckoned settlers from the Scottish-English borders.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Among the early settlers bearing the Haga surname who came to North America were:

-Haga Settlers in the United States in the 18th Century
+Haga Settlers in United States in the 18th Century

-Haga Settlers in the United States in the 19th Century
+Haga Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.